danger-ahead/roBOT/README.md

 	`RAPID_API=YOUR_API_KEY` (replace 'YOUR_API_KEY' with your API key) `OPEN_WEATHER_TOKEN=YOUR_TOKEN` (replace 'YOUR_TOKEN' with your API key)

-## Working
+## Working 🤔
-### roBOT reacts 👍 and 👎 after any successful and unsuccessful command execution respectively
+### roBOT reacts with 👍 or 👎 based on whether the last command execution was successful
 #### For receiving year and math facts:
 `_f y ` followed by the year
 `_f m ` followed by the number